bmaupin/civ-be-linux-fixes/docs/notes/mod-crash.md

 - [ ] Check Lua scripts to see what is related to mods
   - Look for `Modding`
 - [x] Disabled ASLR
-- [ ] Examine parent function of CvModdingFrameworkAppSide::SetActiveDLCandMods
+- [ ] Examine how CvModdingFrameworkAppSide::SetActiveDLCandMods is called
+  - [x] Document different call flows
-  - [ ] Examine how mods are handled differently
+  - [ ] Document CvModdingFrameworkAppSide::SetActiveDLCandMods parameters used in different call flows
-  - [ ] See what's called after CvModdingFrameworkAppSide::SetActiveDLCandMods
+  - [ ] See what's called after CvModdingFrameworkAppSide::SetActiveDLCandMods related to changing CvGameCoreDLL address in Lua interpreter
+    - Nothing in SetupDLL or parent, not sure about lActivateAllowedDLC,
+- [x] Try calling cvLuaModdingLibrary::lDeactivateMods before cvLuaModdingLibrary::lActivateEnabledMods?
+- [ ] Try calling cvLuaModdingLibrary::lActivateAllowedDLC after cvLuaModdingLibrary::lActivateEnabledMods?
+  - Why not, it gets called at startup and **twice** after changing DLC

 ## Current theory: Shared library location